IzzatHomsi/TENANTRA-New/docs/Tenantra_Master_Brain_v1.0.md

 #### 3.16.2 Database Schema
 The following tables are used to manage the scanning modules:
-- `modules`: Stores the identity and metadata of each module.
+- `modules`: Stores the identity and metadata of each module, including the `enabled` flag (defaults to `false`) that controls whether new tenants inherit the module as active.
 - `module_versions`: Stores the semantic version, checksum, parameter schema, and other details for each version of a module.
 - `module_parameters`: Defines the parameters that a module accepts.
 - `module_runs`: Records the execution of each module.